awsdocs/aws-cloud9-user-guide/doc_source/tutorial-clean-up.md

 \(Previous step: [Step 2: Basic tour of the IDE](tutorial-tour-ide.md)\)

-To prevent ongoing charges to your AWS account related to this tutorial, you should delete the environment\.
+To prevent ongoing charges to your AWS account that are related to this tutorial, delete the environment\.

 **Warning**
-Deleting an environment cannot be undone\.
+You cannot restore your environment after you delete it\.

 ## Delete the Environment by using the AWS Cloud9 console<a name="tutorial-clean-up-console"></a>